 - Demonstrate control of such surface features as syntax, grammar, punctuation, and spelling.

-- Illustrate multiple strategies of invention, drafting, and revision.
+- Reflect on and apply the recursive writing process, utilizing, multiple strategies for invention, drafting, and revision.

 - Show evidence of development through peer review and collaboration.